How hard can it be to pick the best lens for Nikon d40x?

 With many exciting features to help you with your macro photography but at a lower price, and trust me, the price doesn’t have anything to do with the lens’ quality.

 It is a compact lens with high-quality glass that is crystal clear.
 The focal length of this lens is 40mm, and the reproduction ratio is 1.0x.
 It gives sharp images which you can shoot from infinity to life-size.
-It also has autofocus to 64 inches.
+It also has autofocus with a minimum focus distance of 0.163 meters (approximately 6.4 inches).

 The Nikon 40mm f/4-5.6G comes with a silent wave motor and a close-range correction system.
 It will help you make some remarkable close-up shots, and you will be amazed by the details it can capture.